ARGOeu/argo-web-api/website/docs/reports.md

 -   _context:_ `argo.group.filter.fields` - Used to apply filter on basic fields of group topology.
 Under this context the `name` targets the group field name and the `value` holds the actual field pattern
 -   _context:_ `argo.group.filter.tags` - Used to apply filter on tags of group topology.
 Under this context the `name` targets the group tag name and the `value` holds the actual field pattern
+-   _context:_ `argo.group.filter.tags.array` - Used to apply filter, containing a list of comma separated values, on tags of group topology.
+Under this context the `name` targets the group tag name and the `value` holds the actual field pattern
 -   _context:_ `argo.endpoint.filter.fields` - Used to apply filter on basic fields of endpoint topology.
 Under this context the `name` targets the endpoint field name and the `value` holds the actual field pattern
 -   _context:_ `argo.endpoint.filter.tags` - Used to apply filter on tags of endpoint topology.
+Under this context the `name` targets the endpoint tag name and the `value` holds the actual field pattern
+-   _context:_ `argo.endpoint.filter.tags.array` - Used to apply filter, containing a list of comma separated values, on tags of endpoint topology.
 Under this context the `name` targets the endpoint tag name and the `value` holds the actual field pattern

 <a id='6'></a>